Robo-Advisor vs Financial Advisor: Which One Do You Actually Need?

 What a Financial Advisor Actually Does

-• Investment strategy.
-Asset allocation, fund selection, asset location across taxable and retirement accounts, and rebalancing over time.
+- Investment strategy.
+Asset allocation, fund or account-type selection (including whether a robo-advisor or self-directed portfolio makes sense), asset location across taxable and retirement accounts, and rebalancing over time.

-• Tax planning.
-Roth conversions, harvesting strategies, withdrawal sequencing in retirement, equity compensation timing.
+- Tax planning.
+Roth conversions, tax-loss and tax-gain harvesting, withdrawal sequencing in retirement, equity compensation timing, specific-lot trading.

 Within "financial advisor" there are several different business models.
 The most common are:

-• AUM advisors charge a percentage of the assets they manage for you, typically 0.85% to 1.25% per year.
-They handle both planning and investment management directly.
+- AUM advisors charge a percentage of the assets they manage for you, typically 0.85% to 1.25% per year.
+They handle both planning and investment management directly, with discretion over your accounts.

 What Each Option Costs